emca-it/EnergySOAR/04-0-0-Configuration/04-0-0-Configuration.rst

             # The name of the Microsoft Windows domain using the DNS format.
 This parameter is required.
             #domainFQDN = "mydomain.local"

             # Optionally you can specify the host names of the domain controllers.
-If not set, Cortex uses "domainFQDN".
+If not set, Energy SOAR Automation uses "domainFQDN".
             #serverNames = [ad1.mydomain.local, ad2.mydomain.local]

             # The Microsoft Windows domain name using the short format.
 This parameter is required.